Sternum: Sternal opening

 A somewhat rare congenital disorder of the sternum sometimes referred to as an anatomical variation is a sternal foramen, a single round hole in the sternum that is present from birth and usually is off-centered to the right or left, commonly forming in the 2nd, 3rd, and 4th segments of the breastbone body.
 Congenital sternal foramina can often be mistaken for bullet holes.
 They are usually without symptoms but can be problematic if acupuncture in the area is intended.

 Fractures

-Fractures of the sternum are rather uncommon.
+Fractures of the sternum are uncommon.
 They may result from trauma, such as when a driver's chest is forced into the steering column of a car in a car accident.
 A fracture of the sternum is usually a comminuted fracture.
 The most common site of sternal fractures is at the sternal angle.
 Some studies reveal that repeated punches or continual beatings, sometimes called "breastbone punches", to the sternum area have also caused fractured sternums.
 Those are known to have occurred in contact sports such as hockey and football.
 Sternal fractures are frequently associated with underlying injuries such as pulmonary contusions, or bruised lung tissue.